Participating in a Zoom Virtual Classroom

 You may disable the audio and/or video by clicking on the icons.
 A red line through the microphone means that you are muted and a red line through the video icon means that your video/webcam is not showing your face to others.

 7. The screen being shared by the host of the session will be visible in the middle window.

 If the mini window appears, you may expand it by clicking on the at the bottom right of the window.

-11. The host (your academic) of the virtual classroom may share their screen with you.
+10. The host (current academic) of the virtual classroom may share their screen with you.
 This could include the following: